“So, what is this account for?” he asked.

 “No. She just couldn’t do all the things she’s used to doing– tennis, jogging, less sleep– you know.
 Pregnancy stuff.”

 Okay.
 He did say what I thought he said.
 He was thinking what I thought he was thinking.
-And, of course, that’s when I took it upon myself to help point him in the right direction.
+And, of course, that’s when I took it upon myself to help point him in the right direction because that’s just not how adoption is.

 “My wife and I were one couple out of about 950 on a waiting list,” I said.
 “Most agencies aren’t nearly as big as that, but because there are so many people waiting to adopt, some couples have to wait a long time.
 We were lucky.
 We got chosen after just four months, but that was when the stress really began.”